stleerh/blog2/announcing.md

 such as kubeadmin, since this user can see all the traffic in the cluster, both infrastructure-related and all applications.
-It handles one cluster so any traffic that goes out or comes into this cluster is considered external traffic even if the traffic is from another cluster that you own.
+It handles one cluster so any traffic that goes out or comes into this cluster is considered external traffic even if the traffic is from another cluster that you manage.

-Once you have Network Observability installed and have created a FlowCollector resource, behind the scenes, the network flow data will be created, collected, , enriched with Kubernetes-related information such as the namespaces and pod names, and then saved to object store.
+Once you have Network Observability installed and have created a FlowCollector resource, behind the scenes, the network flow data will be created, collected, enriched with Kubernetes-related information such as the namespaces and pod names, and then saved to object store.
 The Web Console will pop up a dialog asking you to refresh the web page.
 After that, a new menu item under **Observe** called **Network Traffic** appears.

 ![Network Traffic](images/network_traffic_panel.png)
-_Figure 1: Overview_
+_<div style="text-align: center">Figure 2: Overview</div>_

-Above the charts, there are common settings that apply to the three tabs near the top called Overview, Traffic flows, and Topology.
+Above the charts in Figure 2, there are common settings that apply to the three tabs near the top called Overview, Traffic flows, and Topology.
 The first dropdown is Query options.
 In it, you can decide what flows are shown.
 By default, it is **Destination** which means it is the ingress traffic to the node as opposed to **Source** which is the egress traffic.
 You typically don't want **Both** since it will end up reporting the same flow twice, but that may be necessary if you need to know exactly where the traffic flowed into and out of the interfaces.
 There is also a choice for how you want to match filters (more on that later) and the maximum number of flows to retrieve.

 Next is Quick filters.
-They default excludes infrastructure traffic so if you have a new cluster with no applications running, there will be no data.
+The default excludes infrastructure traffic so if you have a new cluster with no applications running, there will be no data.
 The next field provides a powerful filtering capability.
 Select a choice such as Common Namespace and enter a value to build your filter.
 If you add